-Reserved_SOC: Default: 50%; range: 10%-100%

-" It can be used in specific time period.
-In this period, the inverter does not allow taking grid energy to charge the battery.
-PV is the only way to charge the battery and PV will charge the battery first.
-Inverter will not supply power to loads until battery SOC is higher than the Reverved_SOC in order to save enough energy for later shaving period.
+- PeriodD: Same working logic with PeriodB, but its shaving start and end time are 19:00 and 23:00 by default. - Reserved\SOC: Default: 50%; range: 10%-100% - " It can be used in a specific time period.
+In this period, the inverter is not prohibited from taking grid power to charge the battery.
+The PV is the only way to charge the battery and it will charge the battery first.
+The inverter will not supply power to loads until the battery SOC is higher than the Reserved\ SOC in order to save enough energy for later shaving period.